ideras/CanvasLMS-CLI/documentation/CanvasCLI-UsageManual.md

 # Canvas CLI Usage Manual

 ## Overview

-Canvas CLI is a command-line interface for managing Canvas LMS courses, assignments, and grades.
+Canvas CLI is a command-line interface for managing Canvas LMS courses, assignments, quizzes, and grades.
 It allows you to interact with your Canvas instance directly from the terminal.

 ## Getting Started